How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 Tips for Renting Your First Apartment

 - When establishing your budget, do not miss anything.
-Take into account not only the rent but keep in mind the utilities, groceries, car payments, etc. You might want to ask your more experienced friend or a family member for advice.
+Take into account not only the rent but keep in mind the utilities, groceries, car payments, etc. You might want to ask a more experienced friend or family member for advice.
 Keep some extra cash on hand in case something unexpected occurs.

 - Try not to stick to the first place you see even if it seems perfect, unless, of course, there is a shortage of rentals in your city.
 Explore the neighborhood, find shops, transport, read the local newspaper, maybe ask the locals.
 Take pictures of the apartments and the neighborhoods, document everything to compare later.
 Take your time making a decision.

 - The same thing applies to the selection of a roommate.
 Do not hesitate to ask a lot of questions and compare your lifestyles.
 What is their opinion on pets or smoking?
 Are they a night owl or an early bird?
 Will they invite guests?

-- This is one of the commonly overlooked renting tips: while inspecting your potential apartment, do not be afraid to ask questions and check if something is working or not.
+- This is one of the most commonly overlooked renting tips: while inspecting your potential apartment, do not be afraid to ask questions and check if something is working or not.
 Ask, if utilities are included in the rent, how the rent is paid, what to do if something is broken, etc.

 - Review your lease very carefully before signing it.

 - Consider a month-to-month lease for more flexibility.

 - When moving in with a roommate, make a roommate agreement.
 Make your own or use a template.
 Write down everything and sign the paper.
-This might seem too formal, but this will prevent conflicts and misunderstanding later.
+This might seem too formal, but this will prevent possible conflicts and misunderstanding later.